GandhiCloudLab/envizi-api/readme.md

 ```

+- REPORT_NAME
-- REPORT_NAME : Any report name taken from the above retrieved [meta.json](./files/data/meta.json) file.
-Here we are using `_Envizi-SetupLocations` to get location parameters.
+    - Any report name taken from the previously retrieved [meta.json](./files/data/meta.json) file.
+    - Here we are using `_Envizi-SetupLocations` to get location parameters.

-#### Sample Result
+#### Sample Output

-The sample result of the above API is given in this [report-parameters.json](./files/data/report-parameters.json) file.
+The sample Output of the above API call is given in this [report-parameters.json](./files/data/report-parameters.json) file.

+The screenshot of the above output with the important values can be found here.

 There are 3 parameters (`Group_Id`, `Location_Id` `FilterBy`) and its valid values found for the given report.

-The screenshot with the important values can be found here.

 <img src="images/report-parameters.png">

-From this result we can use the Group `TurbonomicD1 > ONPREM-DataCenter` with `Group_Id = 5037106` as a report parameter for Reports Data api.
+From this result we can use the Group `TurbonomicD1 > ONPREM-DataCenter` with `Group_Id = 5037106` as a report parameter for Reports Data API.

 ### Retrieve Report Data

-Envizi allows user to Retrieve report's data using API.
-You can pass report filter parameters along with API.
+Envizi provides an `reports data` API to retrieve data from the given report.
+You can pass report filter parameters along with API to get filtered data.

 #### Sample URL

 The sample url looks like this

     https://ukapi.envizi.com/api/data/<<REPORT_NAME>
     https://ukapi.envizi.com/api/data/_Envizi-SetupLocations

     https://ukapi.envizi.com/api/data/<<REPORT_NAME>>?<<PARAM_NAME1>>=<<PARAM_VALUE1>>
     https://ukapi.envizi.com/api/data/_Envizi-SetupLocations?Group_Id=12345

 #### Sample Code

-Here is the sample code to pull the report data.
+Here is the sample code using `report data` API to pull the report data.

 ```
 export API_USER=<<USER>>